 Traditional media companies such as the Gannett Company and the New York Times Company have had an Internet presence for years.
 Most have offered their content for free, with the hope that advertising and other revenue-generating ventures would make up for the loss of print subscription revenue.
 The Wall Street Journal was one exception.
 In 1997, it became the first major newspaper to implement a paywall (an electronic system that prevents visitors from accessing content if they have not paid a fee).
 A small but growing number of media companies erected paywalls or otherwise charged for content that was formerly free.
 The New York Times implemented a paywall in 2011.

 Many new media companies have been founded to deliver content solely online.
 For example, The Drudge Report (founded online in 1997) and Google News (2006) are popular aggregating sites that provide news and entertainment content.
-As of July 2016, Yahoo News and Google News are the top two websites for news coverage.
-Each site has more than 100,000,000 visitors monthly.
-While EW.Com (Entertainment Weekly) and Hollywood Reporter are the top two sites for entertainment news.
-Each of these sites has over 6 milion visitors monthly.
+As of January 2020, Yahoo News and Google News are the top two websites for news coverage.
+Each site has more than 150 million visitors monthly.
+EW.Com (Entertainment Weekly) and Hollywood Reporter are leading entertainment news sites.

 - Art Directors